FritzFlorian/true-parrot/README.md

 ## Test and Code Coverage

 To run the tests use `npm run test`.

+Note on testing in the Webstorm IDE:
+You need to set the environment variable `NODE_ENV` to `test` to run the test.

 To run code coverage use `npm run coverage`.

+The coverage rate is low as there are only tests for the api, not the static html pages.

 ## Attribution